topherhunt/cheatsheets/elixir/phoenix_structure.md

 - `videos = Ecto.assoc(user, :videos)` - returns the associations as a list
 - Fetching nested associations: `Ecto.assoc(post, [:comments, :author]`

+**Floats & Decimals**:

+- Use Float when you can get away with it.
+Only use Decimal when you need absolute precision of values.
+- Elixir has no built-in support for decimals, you need to add the Decimal dep for that.
+Decimal has a somewhat verbose api since the standard arithmetic functions aren't compatible with this numeric type.
+- For more docs on using floats & decimals in Ecto, see docs for Ecto.Schema.html#module-primitive-types.
+- **Watch out:** If using Decimals, use `Decimal.cmp/2` to compare values.
+Never use kernel comparators like `>=`; this appears to work, but will use Erlang term comparison, and won't compare based on the actual numeric values.

 ## Assets & Brunch